Lay of the Land: A second chance for Pittsburgh’s forgotten furnishings

 The undertaking isn’t glamorous, by any means.
-Rapp acquires most of her inventory by sifting through “old basements, barns, the side of the road, abandoned houses, thrift stores, and estate sales,” and her routine work attire requires boots, gloves, and a headlamp.
-But the venture has proved to be wholly rewarding.
-“This is my favorite part of what I do,” she says.
-“I find the best stuff when I’m digging under piles of junk.”
+Rapp acquires most of her inventory by sifting through “old basements, barns, the side of the road, abandoned houses, thrift stores, and estate sales.”
+Her routine work attire requires boots, gloves, and a headlamp.
+Still, the venture has proven wholly rewarding: “This is my favorite part of what I do.
+I find the best stuff when I’m digging under piles of junk.”

-“I love the vast reach of being an online business,” she says.
-“But Pittsburgh is full of open-minded, hard-working people.
-I feel super-lucky to live in a place [that’s] so accepting and supportive of what I do.”
+“I love the vast reach of being an online business, but Pittsburgh is full of open-minded, hardworking people,” she says.
+“I feel super lucky to live in a place so accepting and supportive of what I do.”